 If you have a greenhouse, you can grow the sweet potatoes in there.
 My first try was enjoying the warmth next to tomatoes and peppers.

 If you don’t have a greenhouse you can build a mini greenhouse or hoops for the plants.
 This is very important in the spring while plants are still young.
-Remember, I like to start early to give the plants more growing time.
-But in early spring there is still real danger of frost.

 Give the plants as much protection as you can give outdoors.
 I like the Plant Protection Blanket; it is light weight and can be left on for days, as the weather permits.
 You can cover a whole bed with it, or wrap individual plants.

-How to harvest sweet potatoes
+Harvest sweet potatoes